 “It just means your economy won’t be doing what you thought it would be doing,” St. John continues.
 “Now it’s a financial-services and retirement-support and construction economy, and I think that’s okay.
 I think we should recognize that’s a natural transformation, driven by immigration and the fact that our corner of the planet is a beautiful, stable place with very little corruption.”

 But according to Yan, the intergenerational transference of equity is an illusion.
 Parents are giving their kids a down payment on an overpriced house, which means a massive mortgage that may never get paid off.
 “One generation has scored—they are the victors in this game.
 But they’ve shackled their kids and their grandchildren to an albatross of debt.”

 And what happens twenty or thirty years from now, when the last boomer cashes out?
 When huge pockets of the city and the region are controlled by wealth generated in another country?
-When there is no financial district, there is little manufacturing, and there are no industries other than those that cater to rich people?
+When there is no financial district, little manufacturing, and no industries other than those that cater to rich people?

 In this dystopia, nobody talks about the crazy house prices anymore.
 Vancouver isn’t even on the radar of the average wage earner.
 The middle class has been hollowed out.
 With nowhere else to go, the city’s citizenry has pushed inland, filling up acreage in the east and to the south.
 Residents in need of space—elderly boomers, immigrants, young families—have settled in formerly pastoral areas of Surrey, Langley, and Chilliwack and now live in massive townhouse developments.
 The bulk of the population has grown around bustling transit hubs such as Surrey City Centre, Coquitlam Centre, and Burnaby’s Brentwood and Metrotown.
 They are the new glass-tower cities, the new urban cores.